Grace/world-of-wordcraft/README.md

 # World of Wordcraft
-Proof of concept for an open-source, text-based MMORPG designed for accessibility.
+A love letter to MUD games and early MMORPGs from the 80s and 90s, designed for accessibility.
 In-game worldbuilding generated with OpenAI.

 ## Game Demo
 Link to play the game in your browser: [https://world-of-wordcraft.up.railway.app/](https://world-of-wordcraft.up.railway.app/)